Amazon Interview Tips from a Hiring ManagerNov 22, 2020

 How should I respond to Amazon interview questions?

 You should respond with an introductory story that lasts no more than 4 minutes.
-The response should be structured in a STAR (or SOAR) format: Situation, Task (or Obstacle), Actions, Results.
+The response should be structured in a STAR (or SOAR) format: Situation, Task (or Obstacle), Actions, Results (check out my signature STAR Interview Technique training).
 Then you should invite the interviewer to drill down for more details and be ready to provide them.
 You should also ensure that all situations end with measurable outcomes.
 These can be both quantitative and or qualitative – regardless, you should be able to explain how you knew that you succeeded or failed.

 Be sure to avoid long monologues.